 Learn alongside other Colorado leaders, advocates, and community partners.

-Every September, we hold our annual fundraising luncheon, which is an opportunity to learn about important health and health care issues, connect with leaders from around the state, and contribute to the future of Center for Health Progress.
-Each year we feature a national expert, honor community champions, and provide an opportunity to make a donation, if you’d like to support our work.
+Every September, we hold our annual fundraising luncheon, which is an opportunity to learn about important health and health care issues and connect with leaders from around the state.
+Each year, we feature a national expert whose work and voice can contribute to the local health care dialogue and honor community champions.

 - Time: 11am – 1pm